 3. Use of voids

-The second characteristic, formal simplicity, refers to the minimalist’s preference for structured and symmetrical shapes – perfect circles, squares and triangles, as well as uninterrupted lines.
+The second characteristic, formal simplicity, refers to the minimalist’s preference for structured and symmetrical shapes – perfect circles, squares and triangles, as well as uninterrupted lines².

-The last characteristics use of voids is what gives minimalist design a certain tension.
-Perhaps one of the best examples to understand this characteristic is to look at this influence within architecture.
+The last characteristics use of voids is what gives minimalist design a certain tension² Perhaps one of the best examples to understand this characteristic is to look at this influence within architecture.
 Here space is the quality of design that is stressed, pairing back the structural design to the bare form you naturally allow more space to remain.
-Casa AR by Mexican architect Lucio Muniain.
+Casa AR by Mexican architect Lucio Muniain².

 Minimalism in Product Design

-Minimalist designed products, express only the essential and necessary elements of an object, getting rid of excess, and not adorning the design with unnecessary components and features.
-While minimalism by its very nature appears a simple design form from the outset, the visual cleanliness of the outcome can be misleading.
+Minimalist designed products, express only the essential and necessary elements of an object.
+In the design process there is no excess, no unnecessary components and features.
+While minimalism by its very nature appears a simple design form the visual cleanliness is an accomplished art.
 It is often hours of skilled practise that goes into achieving a piece.
-Pairing back an idea to its simplest form, to maintain a visual restraint whilst not compromising on functionality and user experience.
+Pairing back an idea to its cleanest form, and to maintain a visual restraint but without compromising on functionality and user experience³.